 Everyone has a right to health and safety at work.
-From salary workers to casual employees and volunteers, work health and safety laws (WHS) are in place to ensure a safe working environment for all.
+From salary workers to casual employees and volunteers, work health and safety laws are in place to ensure a safe working environment for all.

+4.7.1.
 What club committees should do

 Check with your state or national body first to see what policies and procedures are in place and how WHS is managed in your sport